Memphis to New Orleans

 25%* - November 20 - December 21, 2021

 50%* - December 22, 2021 - January 20, 2022

 75%* - January 21 - February 18, 2022

 100%* - after February 18, 2022

 *Percentage of total price

-Explore the land of bawdy blues and Southern belles.
+Explore the land of bawdy blues and Southern belles on the American Queen.
 This journey showcases the diversity and drama of the Lower Mississippi River.
-From New Orleans to Memphis, the river rolls slowly and expansively, smooth as a southern drawl.
+From Memphis to New Orleans, the river rolls slowly and expansively, smooth as a southern drawl.
 The bayous and woodlands along the shore create dramatic landscapes that are virtually unchanged since the days of the French fur traders.
 Gracious towns with palatial mansions and tree-lined streets abound.
-History is everywhere - in silent Civil War cemeteries, in the soulful gospel blues of Helena and virtually everywhere you turn in Memphis, best known for jazz, barbecue, and of course, The King of Rock and Roll and his home at Graceland.
-Included on all American Queen Steamboat Company voyages are signature included shore excursions – your ticket to experience great river cities with selected admissions, narrated tours, and a dedicated fleet of Hop-On Hop-Off Motorcoaches®.
-You will enjoy hassle-free access to some of the most historically and culturally significant attractions in America’s heartland.
-In many ports, there are also opportunities for exceptional, in-depth experiences which are available for an additional charge.
-These Premium Shore Excursions offer one-of-a-kind tours for the travel connoisseur.
+History is everywhere - in silent Civil War cemeteries, and virtually everywhere you turn in Memphis, best known for jazz, barbecue, and of course, The King of Rock and Roll and his home at Graceland.

 Included meals are denoted: Breakfast: B, Lunch: L, Dinner: D